minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

 ## Step 5: Prompt-less SSH configure

-Now you will configure the prompt-less ssh for oracle users between on-premise and the cloud.
+Now you will configure the prompt-less ssh for oracle users between the primary and the standby.

 1. su to **oracle** user in both side.